amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 ## Defining a custom component

 Most of the steps in the pipeline above are drawn from pre-built components; building blocks that make it easy to construct an ML workflow.
 But I’ve defined one custom component to parse the trained model’s evaluation metrics, render some metrics visualizations, and determine— based on given ‘threshold’ information— whether the model is good enough to be deployed.
-This custom component is defined as a Python function with a `@component` decorator.
+This custom component is defined as a Python function with a `@kfp.v2.dsl.component` decorator.
 When this function is evaluated, it is compiled to a task ‘factory function’ that can be used in a pipeline specification.
 The KFP SDK makes it very straightforward to define new pipeline components in this way.

 Below is the custom component definition, with some detail elided.
 The `@component` decorator specifies three optional args: the base container image to use; any packages to install; and the `yaml` file to which to write the component specification.

-The component function, `classif_model_eval_metrics`, has some input args of note.  `model` expects an input `Model` artifact.
-As you may remember from the pipeline specification above, this input will be provided by an output of the training step.
+The component function, `classif_model_eval_metrics`, has some input parameters of note.
+The `model` parameter is an input `kfp.v2.dsl.Model` artifact.
+As you may remember from the pipeline specification above, here this input will be provided by an output of the training step.

 The last two function args, `metrics` and `metricsc` , are component `Output`s, in this case of type `Metrics` and `ClassificationMetrics`.
-They’re not explicitly passed as inputs to a Pipelines step created from this component, but rather are automatically instantiated.
-E.g., in the function below, we’re calling `metricsc.log_roc_curve(fpr, tpr, thresholds)`  to plot an ROC curve that will be displayed in the Pipelines UI.
+They’re not explicitly passed as inputs to the component step, but rather are automatically instantiated and can be used in the component.
+E.g, in the function below, we’re calling `metricsc.log_roc_curve()` and `metricsc.log_confusion_matrix()` to render these visualizations in the Pipelines UI.
 These `Output` params become component outputs when the component is compiled, and can be consumed by other pipeline steps.

-The `NamedTuple` outputs indicates another type of component output.
+The `NamedTuple` outputs are another type of component output.
 Here we’re returning a string that indicates whether or not to deploy the model.

 ```python
 @component(